Mastering SOAP Notes as a Wellness Professional

 If we go back to Claire’s SOAP note Assessment example, this is where her ND would outline what she believes is the root cause of the troublesome symptoms:

 The Plan section of your SOAP notes is where you put care into action.
-It outlines your recommended treatment plan tailored to the root causes of a client’s symptoms and designed to support overall wellbeing.
-Here are some details it could include:
+It outlines your recommended treatment plan tailored to the root causes of a client’s symptoms and designed to support overall well-being.
+Some of the details it could cover include:

 All Practice Better plans include pre-built note templates, including a SOAP note template.
 Practice Better customers simplify the process of documenting their client sessions and progress.